ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## RateLimit-Reset {#ratelimit-reset-field}

-The `RateLimit-Reset` response field indicates either

-- the number of seconds until the quota resets.
+The `RateLimit-Reset` response field indicates the number of seconds until the quota resets.

-The field is an Integer Structured Field and its value is
+The field is a non-negative Integer.

 ~~~
    RateLimit-Reset = delay-seconds